ovaschool/ovaschool.github.io/_posts/2025-11-02-introducingova.markdown

 did.

-This change opens a new chapter for the school, defined by a more transparent and fair organizatonal body, and one capable of standing for basic principles of safety, inclusivity and gender representation.
+This change opens a new chapter for the school, defined by a more transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation.
 (To read more on why the former EGG board was incapable of guaranteeing this, see here.)